Do you have to pay stamp duty on land?

 You will avoid paying SDLT if you purchase a property for less than £125,000.
 There are other circumstances for Stamp Duty exemption, where it’s not payable or can be reduced:

-- Slightly above rate band – if the price is only just within a higher band, you can negotiate with the seller or estate agent to accept a slightly lower price.
+- Slightly above the rate band – if the price is only within a higher band, you can negotiate with the seller or estate agent to accept a slightly lower price.

 - Transfer of property during separation or divorce – if you’re divorcing or separating from a spouse or partner, you don’t have to pay Stamp Duty when transferring a proportion of the home’s value to them.